johngage/voteA/content/intro.md

 #### Current draft: updated 24Oct2019.1156pst
 # Journalism and Vote2020

-Threats against the integrity of our elections challenge American democracy.
+Threats against the integrity of our elections challenge American democracy and confidence in our election system.

-Today's partisan environment could destroy America's trust in our election systems in 2020.

 Can we verify the integrity of our elections in a way that most Americans would trust?